mozilla/gecko-dev/mobile/android/fenix/docs/Test-telemetry-pings.md

 # Test Telemetry Pings

 You can view your test pings [here](https://debug-ping-preview.firebaseapp.com/).
 Note that there is also a button within the Glean Debug Tools to access this link.
-For instructions on how to send test pings, use one of the methods below.
-Note that before version 132, you can only use method 2.
+Use one of the methods below to send test pings.

+***Method 1 (about:glean)***

+Since version 136, telemetry pings can be tested via about:glean.

+1. Type about:glean in the toolbar.
+This will open the Glean Debug Tools that is also accessible via Method 2.

-***Method 1 (Debug Drawer)***
+***Method 2 (Debug Drawer)***

 Since version 132, telemetry pings can be tested via the Glean Debug Tools feature.